Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    Radio Gateway and the Internet.
 This entity maps to the LoRaWAN Network Server.

-   o LPWAN-AAA Server, which controls the user authentication and the applications.
-This entity maps to the LoRaWAN Join Server.

    o Application Server (App).
 The same terminology is used in LoRaWAN.
    In that case, the application server will be the SCHC gateway, doing C/D and F/R.